bashi-nobu/cooklab/README.md

 - has_many :recipes
 - has_many :videos
 - belongs_to :chef
-- has_many :tags, through: :tag_themes
+- has_many :article_tags, through: :tag_articles
-- has_many :users, through: :theme_likes
+- has_many :users, through: :article_likes

 ## tag_articleテーブル